ORNL-MDF/Myna/examples/cluster_solidification/readme.md

 The `plot_all_parts.py` script is provide to visualize the results of the clustering.
 The resulting output will depend on the training of the voxel and supervoxel models.

-**NOTE:** If there is already a clustering modeling in the interface template folder, it may be overwritten or updated.
+**NOTE:** If there is already a clustering modeling in the application template folder, it may be overwritten or updated.
 If you wish to use a pre-trained clustering model for the voxel and supervoxels clustering steps, then make sure to use the `--no-training` flag in the clustering